 Within the cantata program, the St Johns Visiting Music Director program has brought prominent international church musicians to Melbourne:

-The program located below is organised on a rolling basis.
+The program is organised on a rolling basis.

 Translations and notes on Bach cantatas are available here.

 Services include an opportunity to make offerings and donations to support the St Johns Bach Program, or you can make a tax-deductible donation through the St Johns Southgate Bach Foundation.